Nezuo/structures/docs/linkedlist.md

 # LinkedList
-A `LinkedList` is a linear colllection of nodes that point to the next node in the collection.
+A `LinkedList` is a linear collection of nodes that point to the next node in the collection.

 ---